stackitcloud/terraform-provider-stackit/docs/resources/ske_project.md

 page_title: "stackit_ske_project Resource - stackit"
 subcategory: ""
 description: |-
   SKE project resource schema.
 Must have a region specified in the provider configuration.
+This resource allows you to enable the SKE service and you can only have one per project.
+Deleting this resource will destroy any SKE clusters associated to the project
 ---

 # stackit_ske_project (Resource)

 SKE project resource schema.
 Must have a `region` specified in the provider configuration.
+This resource allows you to enable the SKE service and you can only have one per project.
+Deleting this resource will destroy any SKE clusters associated to the project

 ## Example Usage